 If you are regularly involved with one of our projects or services, you will continue to receive updates from your project or service coordinator.
 Please keep an eye on your email inbox, social media and the Life Cycle website for more details.

-Life Cycle has entered this difficult period with strong financial reserves that meet both Charity Commission guidance and our own Trustees' policy.
+Life Cycle entered this difficult period with strong financial reserves that meet both Charity Commission guidance and our own Trustees' policy.
 We have these reserves precisely so that we can continue during periods of unexpected disruption to our services.
-However, as it is unlear how long Covid-19 will affect our ability to deliver services, we are still taking steps to closely monitor our expenditure, are actively seeking dialogue wth our funders and keeping abreast of government support schemes.
+However, as it is unclear how long COVID-19 will affect our ability to deliver services, we are still taking steps to closely monitor our expenditure, are actively seeking dialogue with our funders and keeping abreast of government support schemes.

-- Please consider making a donation to Life Cycle UK.
+- Please consider making a donation to support us.
 Any help you can give would be hugely appreciated during these difficult times.

 - Support your local community (or receive support) here: https://covidmutualaid.org/

-- Acorn are looking for support for people who are self-isolating
+- Acorn is looking for support for people who are self-isolating

 - If you live in Bristol you can volunteer with "Can Do Bristol"